+losco County

-Tawas City & East Tawas Alabaster Bike Path Arboretum 1/2 000 Part of the Iron Belle Trail (a series of interconnected bike routes that run from Belle Isle in Detroit to the western tip of the Upper Peninsula), the Alabaster Bike Path Arboretum starts at Dyer Road at the southern line of losco County and winds north along US 23.
+Tawas City & East Tawas

+Alabaster Bike Path Arboretum

+Part of the Iron Belle Trail (a series of interconnected bike routes that run from Belle Isle in Detroit to the western tip of the Upper Peninsula), the Alabaster Pathway starts at Dyer Road at the southern line of losco County and winds north along US 23.
 The paved pathway also doubles as an arboretum - you'll find trees marked with QR codes to teach trail users about the trees they are seeing!
 The path is plowed all winter for walking.
-As you travel north, the bike path connects to the Tawas Bay Pathway which allows users to travel along Lake Huron and provides stunning views of Tawas Bay and the Tawas Point Light.
+As you travel north, the Alabaster Pathway connects to the Tawas Bay Pathway which allows users to travel along Lake Huron and provides stunning views of Tawas Bay and the Tawas Point Light.
 The Pathway then curves out onto Tawas Point and ends at Tawas Point State Park.
 Located along the east side of US 23, there is a trailhead at Dyer Road.

-Tawas Point State Park & Lighthouse A nature lover's paradise!
+Tawas Point State Park

+A nature lover's paradise!
 The park sits on a point that juts out into Lake Huron.
 Sandy beaches run along both the bayside and lakeside of the point.
 For hikers, an interpretive trail runs from the campground to the tip of the park's sandy crescent.
 Because of its location it attracts a large variety of waterfowl and shorebirds.
 A birding festival occurs the 3rd weekend in May.
 The site is also home to a large monarch butterfly population.

-A track chair is available for anyone with mobility issues!
-Campground: There are 189 modern sites, four cabins, and a yurt with a shallow, child-friendly swimming beach.
+Campground: There are 193 modern sites, four cabins, and a yurt with a shallow, child-friendly swimming beach.
 There is also a pet-friendly beach, horseshoe pits, and a volleyball area.

 Day-Use: The day-use area has a mile of sandy beach on Lake Huron with picnic tables and grills.
 There is a beach concession that offers great food and drinks.

-Tawas Point Lighthouse: Located within Tawas Point State Park, the lighthouse has been in service since 1876, and now is a Michigan Historic Site.
+Tawas Point Lighthouse: Located within Tawas Point State Park, the lighthouse has been in service since 1876.
 At night, the keeper's house and tower are illuminated with exterior lights.
+Tours are available during the summer months.

+From US 23, turn onto Tawas Beach Road.
+A DNR entry fee/permit is required. michigandnr.com/ParksandTrails

+Gateway Park

-Tours are available from Mid-May through Mid-October.
-A fee (Recreation Passport) is required for entry.
-From US 23, turn onto Tawas Beach Road. michigan.gov/dnr 21 Gateway Park 🛸 🕀 🏦 🖉 🧭 Located at the mouth of the Tawas River, Gateway Park offers a fishing pier, boat launch, and children's playground featuring large concrete animal sculptures, designed by a local artist, for children to climb on!
+Located at the mouth of the Tawas River, Gateway Park offers a fishing pier, boat launch, and children's playground featuring large concrete animal sculptures, designed by a local artist, for children to climb on!
 Gateway Park is home to the Northeast Michigan Regional Farm Market, May through October, 8:00 AM to 1 PM Saturdays.
-Located on US 23. tawascity.org
+Located on US 23. tawascity.org/places-/parks

+Veterans Park

 Veterans Park offers a boardwalk along the Tawas River for fishing and a canoe/kayak launch.
 Also visit the Walk of Honor at the Veterans Recognition Plaza.
-Corner of US 23 and Mathews St. tawascity.org 23 Town Square Park & Shoreline Park 🕂 🔝 🕼 These parks offer nearly 1,500 linear feet of Lake Huron shoreline!
+Corner of US 23 and Mathews St. tawascity.org/places-/parks

+Town Square Park & Shoreline Park

+These parks offer nearly 1,500 linear feet of Lake Huron shoreline!
 Amenities available at these parks include a 450-foot pier, boardwalk along the beach, playscape, picnic pavilions, electric car charging station, and a concession stand.
-A free day-use dock has 9 spaces available on a first come first serve basis.
-Tawas Point Light is visible from these parks!
-Located on US 23. tawascity.org
+Tawas Point Light is visible from these parks.
+Located on US 23. tawascity.org/places-/parks